guettli/intranets/README.md

 With the following text I would like to share my findings with you.
 This is my best practices sharing.

-These are my personal opinionated guidelines.
-Take them and create your guidelines.
+This is my personal opinionated point of view.
+Read them and create your own point of view.
 Please share your point of view, too!

 # What is an Intranet Wiki?